SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 #### When to make an issue

 You can make an issue to:
 1. Document a decision.
 It is useful to include who was involved in the discussion and why that decision was made.
 Some example decisions might be about language choices, question-type, order, and flow.
-When new people come to work on the form we don’t want to duplicate work that’s already been done or to re-interrogate old decisions without the context of why they were made.
+When new people come to work on the form we don't want to duplicate work that's already been done or to re-interrogate old decisions without the context of why they were made.
 1. Add a new task.
 For example, problems that needs to be researched or programmed.
 Research could involve consulting a specific SME (subject matter expert) and you, or someone commenting on the issue, could note their name.
 1. Categorize and organize tasks.
 For example, MVP items, version 2 improvements, and bugs.